cobianzo/nutrition-wp/README.md

 By the End:

 - Cambiare twentytwentyfour per un'altro block theme.
-- Dashboard for Cliente login
+- Dashboard for Cliente login - remove access to anything except the profile.php.
+Remove even the sidebar.
 - Move ACF into programmatic
 - Internazionalization With Loco Translator
 - Set up permissions.
 Access to Editor to certain blocks.